audrasmi/RFFLSCAD/masks.scad.md

 ## fillet\_cylinder\_mask()
-Create a mask that can be used to round the end of a cylinder.
+Create a mask that can be used to round one end of a cylinder.
 Difference it from the cylinder to be filleted.
 The center of the mask object should align exactly with the center of the end of the cylinder to be filleted.